I Artificially Inseminated This Website

 Here's what I used to get RadDadLyfe off the ground: Claude, Lovable, Supabase, Netlify, and GoDaddy.
 None of that was in my original toolkit.
 A year ago, I was a writer who used the internet.

-I’m also building out a video production pipeline using ChatGPT, MidJourney, Google Flow, ElevenLabs, and Canva/CapCut — because apparently I needed more tabs open.
+Now I'm a writer who uses the internet and has strong opinions about DNS propagation.
+That's growth.
+I'm also building out a video production pipeline using ChatGPT, MidJourney, Google Flow, ElevenLabs, and Canva/CapCut — because apparently I needed more tabs open.
+The goal is to create content at a level that used to require a full production team, solo, from my laptop.

 None of this is polished yet.
 The site is a work in progress.
 My workflows are a work in progress.
 I am, arguably, a work in progress.

-If you’re a parent, a career-pivoter, or just someone trying to figure out how to use these tools without feeling like a fraud — you’re in the right place.
+But that's exactly why I'm documenting it here — because the messy middle is where the real lessons live.
+If you're a parent, a career-pivoter, or just someone trying to figure out how to use these tools without feeling like a fraud, you're in the right place.

 I don't have it figured out.
 But I'm figuring it out in public, and I hope my mistakes, lessons, and whatever stubborn persistence I can muster save you some time.